-Ready for the first snow?
-Here's how to get prepared
+6 essentials you'll want before the next snowstorm rolls around

 1. Invest in a good shovel

-One of the core tools in your arsenal for digging yourself out of a snow fall?
-A sturdy snow shovel.
-We recently updated our round-up of the best showshovels out there, and this year our pick is the Forest Hill Homeowner Aluminum Scoop Shovel (available on Amazon for $64.99).

-While this shovel is a bit on the expensive side, it's also a great all-around shovel—not just for the cold stuff.
-Not only do we think you'll get a lot of use out of it, it's shorter handle and well-balanced design make it easy to use.
+One of the core tools in your arsenal for digging yourself out of the snow is a sturdy snow shovel.
+We've tested plenty of snow shovels and found the Suncast 18-Inch Snow Shovel to be the best option for a few consecutive years now.
+While this shovel is a bit on the pricier side, it's a great shovel to have for any season.
+Not only will you plenty of use out of it year-round, but its shorter handle and well-balanced design make using it a breeze.

-If you don't need a multitasker of a shovel, we'd also recommend the True Temper Aluminum Combo Blade 20-inch Shovel (available at Home Depot for $32.97).
-This one is a bit more tuned for snow removal, and has some better plow capabilities than the Forest Hill shovel.
+If you don't need a multitasker of a shovel, we recommend the Ames True Temper Aluminum Combo Blade Shovel.
+This one is a bit more tuned for snow removal and has some efficient plow capabilities.
 The True Temper also has a steel wear strip to help prevent snow from freezing to the shovel.

 2. If it's too much to shovel, get a snow blower

-Again, the snow this year is predicted to be heavy, wet, and consistent throughout the season.
 Depending on where you live, it's possible a shovel won't cut it.
-If you're in an area that's forecasted to get buried, it may make sense to invest in a snow blower.
+If you're in an area that's forecasted to get hit hard, it may make sense to invest in a snow blower.
 A good snow blower can help you breeze through the chore of clearing your walkways and driveway, leaving the most back-breaking part of the work to the machine.

-When it comes to snowblowers, we've liked the Snow Joe Ultra SJ623E (available on Amazon for $139).
+When it comes to snow blowers, we've liked the Snow Joe Ultra SJ623E.
 This is an electric thrower, so there's no need to mess around with gas, oil, priming, or pulling—just get a suitably long extension cord and you're good to go.
-The motor is powerful enough to throw snow about 25 feet, and the chute rotates 180-degrees so you can avoid blowing into the wind.
-The SJ623E is rated to 720 lbs. of snow movement per minute, which means it can clear a driveway of average length with half a foot of accumulation in about 20 minutes.
+The motor is powerful enough to throw snow about 25 feet and the chute rotates 180-degrees so you can avoid blowing into the wind.
+The SJ623E can move up to 720 lbs. of snow movement per minute (yes, you read that correctly) which means it can clear a driveway of average length with half a foot of accumulation in about 20 minutes.
 Shoveling the same amount could take hours.

 This is also one of the lower price we've seen this snowblower at recently, so it may be a good use of resources to invest in it now, before the snow starts to hit and prices go up again.